Concentration in Pastoral Care

-The graduate certificate in Pastoral Care allows Perkins students to concentrate on theory, skills and practices of pastoral care to equip them for specialized pastoral care ministries.
+Concentration in Pastoral Care allows Perkins students to concentrate on theory, skills and practices of pastoral care to equip them for specialized pastoral care ministries.
 Specialized pastoral care ministries include but are not limited to the following: ordained clergy whose ministerial focus is pastoral care, clergy in agency settings and clergy in social outreach or social work.
 The certificate can serve as an introduction to professional counseling for those desiring further education and training to pursue certification with the American Association of Pastoral Counselors or the American Association for Marriage and Family Therapists.
-The certificate can also serve as an introduction for those desiring pursuit of a state license as a Professional Counselor and/or as a Marriage and Family Therapist.
+Concentration in Pastoral Care can also serve as an introduction for those desiring pursuit of a state license as a Professional Counselor and/or as a Marriage and Family Therapist.
 The executive director of The Pastoral Counseling and Education Center in Dallas serves as a consultant to the certificate students if they desire affiliation and advanced training beyond the foundational work offered at Perkins.

 Competencies are based on theory, skills and practices.

 1. a history of pastoral care

 7. crisis counseling, effective referral ability and personal boundary maintenance

 Practices will focus on: